Investors

 PROPORTION OF WOMEN IN MANAGEMENT POSITIONS

-first and second level below the Management Board.
+first and second level below the Management Board (Group level).

 Sustainability Management / Establishment in the Company

-In Austria and Sweden, sustainability coordination is embedded in the relevant staff positions.
-They coordinate the interaction between the Sustainability/Strategy department and the individual countries, as well as the country-specific sustainability strategies pursued by the Austrian BUWOG subsidiaries and the Swedish company Victoriahem.
+In Austria and Sweden, sustainability coordination is embedded within the respective staff units.
+These units coordinate the interaction between the central Sustainability department and the respective countries, as well as the country-specific sustainability strategies of the Austrian BUWOG companies and the Swedish Victoriahem.

 Loading...